 SO much MORE, in fact, that my niece Vicki, who's a major hockey fan, visited it recently and pronounced it "awesome".

-For example, did you know that there’s a life-size replica of the Canadiens dressing room?
+For example, did you know that there’s a life-size replica of the Montreal Canadiens' dressing room?

 And how about those interactive virtual experiences?
 The “games” here make this place more of an amusement park than a museum.
 Here are some of the things you can do here: suit up in hockey gear and take shots on goal, or play goalie (you’ll play against video images of superstars); take the mike and call a game at the broadcast booth; listen to replays of great games of the past; watch hockey movies; get your picture taken holding the Stanley Cup.

 Beyond the interactive features, there is also a lot of history to see and read, both in the form of personal artifacts (famous sticks, for example) and photos and written material and computer info.
 Many hockey fans are trivia nuts; the amateur hockey historian will be in heaven here.
-Here's the case honouring one of my dad's hockey heroes, Johnny Bower:
+Here's the case honouring Johnny Bower:

 The “star” of the museum of course is the NHL Trophy section, Vicki’s favourite part.
 “That was very cool,” she said, “…learning the histories, seeing a few of my favourites’ names etched on there.
 Seeing the first cup.”